Object Oriented Programming

 - Classes, objects and encapsulation; instance variables and method implementation; the public interface of a class; constructors and overloading; access and mutator methods; reference types; static variables and methods.

-- Inheritance; superclasses and subclasses; overriding methods; polymorphism; interface types; abstract classes; final methods and classes; the class Object; generic types and classes; generic programming techniques.
+- Inheritance; superclasses and subclasses; overriding methods; polymorphism; interface types; abstract classes; final methods and classes; the class Object; generic type introduction and use.

 - Use and implementation of various structures such as lists, sets, maps, stacks and queues; iterators; efficiency of data structures.

 - Compile time vs. run time errors; error handling strategies; the exception mechanism; use of try, catch.

 - Introduce UML diagrams; class relations; top-down and bottom-up design;.